Pradikshan/Pradikshan/README.md

 - 👋 Hi, I’m @Pradikshan
 - 👀 I’m interested in ...
-Web Dev and DevOps
+Web Development
 - 🌱 I’m currently learning ...
 CS at APIIT
 - 💞️ I’m looking to collaborate on ... anything related to web develepment as it is in my area of expertise
 - 📫 How to reach me ... email me at pradikshan234@gmail.com